vgiverts/mf-http-client/README.md

 MarsFog HTTP Client is a simple Scala wrapper on the Netty HTTP libraries.
 It also uses an object pool from Apache Commons to pool and re-use HTTP connections and an ArrayBlockingQueue from the JDK to queue requests if the connection pool is exhausted.

-This was created to address bugs and deficiencies in the Ning Async HTTP Client.
+It was created to address bugs and deficiencies in the Ning Async HTTP Client.

 Example
 ----